To enjoy the full Mail & Guardian online experience: please upgrade your browser

 This week, four Egyptian men attempted to set themselves on fire.
-One of the men died on Tuesday from severe burns.

 The desperate act of protest appeared to be attempts to copycat the fatal self-immolation of a 26-year-old Tunisian last month—an act that helped spark the protests that toppled Tunisia’s authoritarian president.

 Opposition movements elsewhere in the region have also seized on the events in Tunisia.

 On Tuesday, the Jordanian wing of the Brotherhood called on Jordan’s King Abdullah II to dismiss the Cabinet and allow for the formation of an interim government to supervise a new election.

 The complaints mirror those that ultimately pushed Tunisia’s president from power.
 But analysts believe that both Egypt and Jordan are not as vulnerable as Tunisia.—Sapa-AP